skyportal/skyportal/doc/setup.md

 source skyportal_env/bin/activate
 ```

 **Note**: To update the repository, you can run `git pull` from the `skyportal` directory.
 SkyPortal builds on top of `baselayer` where it is added as a submodule.
-Make sure to also update submodule(s) by running `git submodule update --init --recursive`.
+Different SkyPortal branches might use different versions of baselayer.
+Always run the submodule update command after switching branches or pulling changes: `git submodule update --init --recursive`.

 You can also use `conda` or `pipenv` to create your environment.